 Prof Brink used the opportunity to thank the agricultural industry in general, as well as loyal partners like the Western Cape Department of Agriculture, for their support of agricultural education and research at Stellenbosch University for nearly a century.
 He was of the opinion that continued industry partnerships help to keep the Faculty relevant, at the forefront and on track.

 At the opening function, Willem Botes of the Plant Breeding Laboratory (PBL) also provided an overview of the upgrades done at Welgevallen that have strengthened the University's cereal breeding activities.
 New agricultural equipment such as a Wintersteiger experimental harvester and planter, drones and a self-driving tractor were obtained over the past few months.
 A Perten near-infrared spectroscope (NIR) was also purchased for the quality store.

-According to Botes, the funding for the purchase of the equipment mainly comes from Grain SA and THRIP.
+According to Botes, the funding for the purchase of the equipment mainly comes from DST (facilitated by Grain SA) and THRIP (a DTI initiative).
 These are valuable additions to the PBL's wheat pre-breeding programme.

 - Industry partners interested in renting office space in the AgroHub can contact Dr Michael-John Freeborough, faculty manager of the Faculty of AgriSciences: firstname.lastname@example.org or 021 808 4802

 - HORTGRO Science is HORTGRO's research arm.
 Their staff do research to promote the deciduous fruit industry, among others, while projects and initiatives by other institutions such as SU also receive generous funding.
 This includes a chair in the Department of Horticultural Science, among others, as well as many projects by Matie researchers and students.